nuridak/Resume/README.md

 3. Enjoy your own static website :tada:

 ### NOTES:
-- For these Instructions I also followed another principle of modern technical writing, saying that it is common to use bold for user interface elements.
+- Another principle of modern technical writing that I followed for these instructions says that it is common to use bold for user interface elements.

 ## More Resources